MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-kocmoc-song-where-to-listen-more.md

 ---
 title: Geometry Dash KOCMOC Song - Where To Listen & More
-desc: The Geometry Dash community have question what the song is for KOCMOC by Cherry Team, an upcoming top 1 extreme demon.
+desc: The Geometry Dash community have questioned what the song is for KOCMOC by Cherry Team, an upcoming top 1 extreme demon.
 date: 2022-10-23T18:51:43.362Z
 tags: